Calorie Counter - MyFitnessPal

 - Languages: English, Danish, Dutch, Filipino, French, German, Indonesian, Italian, Japanese, Korean, Malay, Norwegian Bokmål, Polish, Portuguese, Russian, Simplified Chinese, Spanish, Swedish, Traditional Chinese, Turkish

 Content quality checked

 There have been quite a few fearsome predictions about people of the future bound to their computer chairs, with their muscles atrophied and movements avoided.
 This vision of the future was ruined when computers went mobile.
 Today our mobile devices assist us in getting in the good shape.
 MyFitnessPal’s Calorie Tracker is just about that.

 When you want to get slimmer, to gain some weight or to keep your current condition, you should control your calories incoming and spending.
 That’s what MyFitnessPal Calorie Counter app is for.
 The principle it’s based on is simple: you note all your activity and your nutrition, and, accounting your statistics, control your lifestyle.

 The app and the service are designed to make this process as simple as possible.
 The most impressing thing is MyFitnessPal’s database with 6+ million food positions.
-For each position there is data on the calories this food contains, as well as how much fat, protein and carbohydrate it contains.
-It may be dull to enter these names and numbers manually, so there is built-in barcode scanner you can use to enter the data in one shot.
-The scanner recognizes both global products (like Coca Cola) and products made for local markets.
+For each position, there is data on the calories this food contains, as well as how much fat, protein, and carbohydrate it contains.
+It may be dull to enter these names and numbers manually, so there is a built-in barcode scanner you can use to enter the data in one shot.
+The scanner recognizes both global products (like Coca-Cola) and products made for local markets.
 And if you run into some product new to MyFitnessPal, you can add the data manually and thus contribute to database building process.